sswam/allemande/bash/guidance-sh.md

 accidentally exiting.
 Don't use [ test ] || action, it's unsafe with -e.
 Use if [ test ]; then action; fi

+The `eval "$(ally)` call gets options and prints usage automatically.
+No need to do that in the script.
+The options like `local language= l=en` are followed by an explanatory comment.
+Longs options must be declared first, then short, on the same line.
+The `usage` and `die` functions are provided by ally; use them for fatal errors.
+Keep the syntax exactly as shown, regardless of shellcheck.

 Warnings and other commentary must be printed to stderr: echo >&2 "Something went wrong".
 No unnecessary "success" or info messages,